seniorxwolf/trojan-cv/README.md

 Item's Classification Using Computer Vision

 # Intent: Object Classification Using Computer Vision
-(Regardless of the feasability of the application currently and ignoring the counting aspect for now)
+(Regardless of the feasibility of the application currently and ignoring the counting aspect for now)

 # Futher Details
 1. Generating 3D models of Objects (two objects for now).
 In charge: Noushida.